-We love getting creative every Tuesday 11am-4.00pm throughout the year at West Hill Community Hall, Seven Dials Brighton.
+We love getting creative every Tuesday 12am-6.00pm throughout the year at West Hill Community Hall, Seven Dials Brighton.
 Our creative drop-in session has a feast of activities for all the senses, including the following.

-After lunch at 2pm, a short 15 – 20 minute guided meditation led by a volunteer or group member, new ideas welcome.
+Short 15 – 20 minute guided meditation led by a volunteer or group member, new ideas welcome.

-During the afternoon sessions from 2.20pm to 4pm, activities range from art, painting, drawing and collage to creative writing and performance.
+Activities range from art, painting, drawing and collage to creative writing and performance.
 The possibilities are endless and provide a chance for participants to explore activities that will open up their creativity, and aid recovery and self-development.
 Sessions are run by volunteers and participants, and are supported by a Synergy facilitator.